Make Your

 Postcard of the Lake Hotel; Frank J Haynes; No date

-Postcard of the Lake Hotel;
+Postcard of the Lake Hotel by Frank J Haynes;

 Sunrise, Sunset

 “Like every visitor, Reamer recognized Yellowstone Lake as the focal point of the hotel,” explains Ruth Quinn, an interpretive guide and author of Weaver of Dreams: The Life and Architecture of Robert C. Reamer.
-“So he added the sunroom, also known as the Reamer Lounge, as a place where guests could surround themselves in the ambiance of this spectacular high altitude lake.
-To this day it’s where guests come to watch the weather progress across the lake and enjoy the lake’s changing moods.”
+So he added the sunroom, also known as the Reamer Lounge, as a place where guests could surround themselves in the ambiance of this spectacular high-altitude lake.
+To this day, it’s where guests come to watch sunrises and sunsets and enjoy the lake’s changing moods.”

 When you realize the hotel is also a sanctuary, it’s wise to adjust your pace to fully appreciate the serenity and romance of your surroundings.